-In July 2012 the Kyoto Garden was extended with the addition of the Fukushima Memorial Garden, to acknowledge the gratitude of the Japanese people to the British people for their support following the natural disasters that struck in March 2011.
+In July 2012 the Kyoto Garden was extended with the addition of the Fukushima Memorial Garden, to acknowledge the gratitude of the Japanese people to the British people for their support following the Great East Japan Earthquake and Tsunami that struck om 11th March 2011.

 All much appreciated.

 In an extension of the friendship between Japan and UK, in 2015 a park in Fukushima has been renamed “Prince William’s Park” and within it has been created an “English Garden”.
 See on map here.